Project Information

 Since the configuration file is based on Certbot, we need to create the folder manually.

-sudo mkdir /etc/letsencrypt/live/example.com
+sudo mkdir -p /etc/letsencrypt/live/example.com

 After installing acme.sh and obtaining CloudFlare API key, we need to then generate a certificate.
-First input the CloudFlare API credentials.
+First, input the CloudFlare API credentials.

 export CF_Key="Your_CloudFlare_API_Key"

-export CF_Email="[email protected]"
+export CF_Email="Your_CloudFlare_Email"

 acme.sh --issue --dns dns_cf -d "example.com" --server letsencrypt \